-You can, however, increase the base priority of Sybase SQL Server threads before starting Sybase SQL Server with the -P option.
-This starts the Sybase SQL Server threads as variable priority class threads having a base priority of 13-15.
+By default, Sybase SQL Server threads are started as variable priority class threads having a base priority of 7-9.
+You can increase the base priority of the Sybase SQL Server threads before starting Sybase SQL Server with the -P option.
+This starts the Sybase SQL Server threads with a base priority of 13-15.
 We recommend using the -P option to boost Sybase SQL Server priority on dedicated Sybase SQL Server MultiProcessor systems.
 On dedicated Sybase SQL Server UniProcessor systems do not use the -P option.

-The Sybase Runserver -P parameter will have a greater effect on the performance of your server than the Tasking option setting.
+The Sybase -P parameter will have a greater effect on the performance of your server than the Tasking option setting.

-Server Optimization should be set to Maximize Throughput for Network Applications, 7 this tells Windows NT memory manager to allow Sybase SQL Server to manage its' own memory area(s).
-What you really are telling the Windows NT, is to change its' memory optimization routine from disk cache management to process working set management.
+Server Optimization should be set to Maximize Throughput for Network Applications, this tells Windows NT memory manager to allow Sybase SQL Server to manage its' own memory area(s).
+What you really are doing is altering the way Windows NT controls its' memory optimization routine from disk cache management to process working set management.